 DDE continues to work even in modern versions of Windows, but has been superseded by newer technologies.
 Windows for Workgroups introduced a remoting version called NetDDE.
 OLE and OLE Automation are more advanced than DDE, but have proven to be bulky and difficult to code.
 Interprocess Communication (Programming Concepts) ABAP.
 Introduction ABAP is one of the many application-specific fourth-generation languages (4GLs) first developed in the 1980s.

-CPython is managed by the non-profit Python Software Foundation.
+Python (programming language) General-purpose, high-level programming language.
 Ruby (programming language) Following the release of Ruby 0.95 in 1995, several stable versions of Ruby were released in the following years: Ruby 2.0 added several new features, including: Tcl.
 Tcl (originally from Tool Command Language, but conventionally spelled "Tcl" rather than "TCL"; pronounced as "tickle" or "tee-see-ell") is a scripting language created by John Ousterhout.
 Originally "born out of frustration", according to the author, with programmers devising their own languages intended to be embedded into applications, Tcl gained acceptance on its own.